 Full-time Training and University of Washington Registration: Predoctoral trainees must be registered for a minimum of 10 credits for AU, WI, and SP quarters, and 2 credits for SU quarter, as required by the graduate school.
 Trainees are required by the NIH to pursue research training (research, independent study, coursework) on a full-time basis, devoting at least 40 hours a week to the program.

 Taxability of stipends: Generally speaking, tax is not withheld from the portion of salary funded by the training grant, but trainees typically owe tax on this income in April.
 You are strongly encouraged to attend one of the UW tax workshops held each spring.
+Additional information is available on the Genome Sciences website.

 Continued support: Awardees may apply for an additional year of support contingent upon satisfactory academic and research progress and a genomics-related research program compatible with the goals of the training grant.
 Predoctoral trainees are typically supported for no more than two years.
+You will be contacted for the following items:

 Citizenship: The training fellowships are available only to citizens of the United States or foreign nationals holding Permanent Resident Visas (alien registration receipt card I-151 or I-551).